-Before enrollment, your child must obtain all age-appropriate immunizations and tests as required by the District of Columbia.
+Prior to enrollment, your child must obtain all age-appropriate immunizations and tests as required by the District of Columbia.
 After admission to the Center, you are responsible for regularly updating your child's health files to reflect new immunizations and to keep the records current.
 If parents are not in compliance, the child will be suspended until complete health/immunization documentation is provided.
-The DC Department of Health (DC DOH) determines and enforces immunization requirements.
-The DC DOH strictly enforces the requirement of an up-to-date immunization record for each child through their database system.
+The DC Department of Health (DC/DOH) determines and strictly enforces the requirement of an up-to-date immunization record for each child through its database system.
 Any missing immunization will cause the rejection of the Center's annual DC license renewal.

-If there is no proper documentation from your child's physician excusing your child of any required vaccination/immunization, your child will be suspended until updated records are provided.
+If there is no proper documentation from your child's physician excusing your child from any required vaccination/immunization, your child will be suspended until updated records are provided.